christianangon/Earthquake-Map-v3/README.md

 * On a desktop browser, this panel is positioned to the right of the map, ensuring a user-friendly layout.
 * On a mobile browser, the details panel appears underneath the map for an optimal mobile viewing experience.

-**Step 4: Performing Currency Conversion**

-Once you have selected the source and target currencies, enter the amount you want to convert in the input field provided.
-The application will instantly display the converted amount.

 **Mobile Responsiveness**

 The entire web page is designed to be mobile-responsive, providing a seamless and visually appealing experience across various devices.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>